MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

     ![Select Notes item](media/select-notes.PNG "Select Notes item")

-2. Tap a blue dot to open a specific note or swipe right or left in the notes browser at the bottom of the screen to go forward or backward between notes.
+2. Tap a blue dot to open a specific note, or swipe right or left in the notes browser at the bottom of the screen to go forward or backward between notes.

     > [!NOTE]
     > If you want to see a larger view of the notes, which is useful if you can’t see all the text in the notes card, tap the expand arrow in the upper-right corner of the notes card or flick up.
 Then you can use the scroll bar in the notes card to scroll the text.